pendle-finance/pendle-scy-sample/EIP.md

 function assetId() external view returns (bytes32);
 ```

-This read-only function returns a string to identify the accounting asset being used in the SCY token.
+This read-only method returns a string to identify the accounting asset being used in the SCY token.

 - **MUST NOT** revert.
 - **MAY** simply be the token address converted to bytes32, if the accounting asset is a simple token asset. (e.g. for SCY-cDAI, the `assetId` is the DAI address)